Iskierek100/waydroid-x11-launcher/README.md

-# waydroid-x11-launcher
-A user-friendly launcher for running Waydroid in fullscreen or windowed mode on X11, with automatic dependency installation and clipboard sync.

 # Waydroid Universal X11 Launcher

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Works on: Linux](https://img.shields.io/badge/Works%20on-Linux-blue.svg)

 A simple yet powerful script to run Waydroid seamlessly on any X11 desktop environment.
-It provides a user-friendly graphical menu to launch Waydroid in fullscreen, windowed, or custom-sized modes, handling all the complex setup in the background.
+It provides a user-friendly graphical menu to launch Waydroid in fullscreen, windowed, or custom-sized modes.

 This project was envisioned and co-developed by **iskierek** and an AI assistant.